 Major projects generally face significant technical and other challenges during their planning, design, construction, and commissioning phases.
 Effective risk management is critical to the success of these projects and will allow for informed communication with project stakeholders such as owners, funding partners, insurers, designers, contractors, and the regulatory authorities, with regard to issues and expectations.

 The Risk Management Plan (RMP) documents how risk management will be performed for the Project.
-It documents the roles and responsibilities for project team members, the methodology and tools used, the budget and schedule for risk management, contingency assessment, and integration with project approval processes.
+It documents the roles and responsibilities for project team members, the methodology and tools to be used, and the schedule for risk management..